What is the CARES Act?

 Students will receive the funds the same way their excess financial aid, scholarships, or other refunds where disbursed to them at the beginning of each semester.
 If you have never received a refund from Dixie State, please log into your MyDixie account, go to the Student tab and click on Student Account and then select Student Refunds (BankMobile).
 You can then choose how you would like to receive your refunds from DSU.

 The CARES funds are meant to help students meet their current financial needs and to help them continue with their education.
 We know that many students are struggling to pay rent and other monthly expenses.
 The amount of relief funds may not meet all your current needs, but we are trying to help as many students who qualify.
 Students who are looking for a job may contact the DSU Career Center or call 435-652-7737 for assistance.

 We encourage all students to complete the FAFSA.
 For those students and families who have had their personal financial situation significantly disrupted because of the COVID-19 pandemic, the DSU Financial Aid & Scholarship Office is here to help you.

 We can use your current financial information to determine your FAFSA eligibility.
 You will need to file your FAFSA using the appropriate tax year information they are asking for when you fill it out.
 After DSU has received the FAFSA information, we will verify your FAFSA information and then update the FAFSA with your new documented financial information.
 This process can take time, so please do not delay in starting the process.
 If you need assistance or have questions, please contact the DSU Financial Aid & Scholarships Office at email@example.com or call 435-652-7575.

 - DSU submitted the signed Certification and Agreement for the student aid portion of the Higher Education Emergency Relief Fund to the Department of Education on April 15, 2020.
 The Grant Award Notification was received on April 27, 2020.
-DSU intends to use at least 50 percent of CARES Act funds to provide Emergency Financial Aid Grants to eligible students.
+DSU intends to use at least the minimum designated amount of CARES, CRRSAA, and ARPA Act funds to provide Emergency Financial Aid Grants to eligible students.